Contact Lenses For Busy Mums

 Additionally, there is a strong chance that if you switch to contact lenses you will have fewer appointments, which frees up your schedule a bit.
 Neither glasses nor contacts require particularly regular appointments, but with contacts you can set yourself up with a year’s supply or more, and only have to go in to the opticians if your vision changes.
 With glasses, if your vision changes, your glasses break, or you simply want a new or alternate pair, you will need an appointment or two to set everything up.

-This is a featured post by Miranda Stevens who is a freelance writer and a contributor to numerous Internet blogs on parenting and parent life.
+This is a guest post by Miranda Stevens who is a freelance writer and a contributor to numerous Internet blogs on parenting and parent life.